 While at the Law School, Lisa was a Sinsheimer Scholar, an active member of BALSA, an associate editor of NYU Law Review, and a participant in the Juvenile Rights clinic.
 Lisa received a BA in Language and Culture and Political Science from SUNY Purchase.
 Contact Lisa Hoyes

 LLM NYU School of Law

-David Glasgow coordinates outreach and student guidance regarding the 50-hour pro bono requirement for admission to the New York State Bar; administers the International Finance and Development Fellowship and International Court of Justice Clerkship; and counsels public-interest oriented JD and LLM students.
+David Glasgow counsels public-interest oriented LLM and JD students; coordinates pro bono opportunities and provides student guidance regarding the 50-hour pro bono requirement for admission to the New York State Bar; and administers the International Finance and Development Fellowship, International Court of Justice Clerkship, and Arthur Helton Global Human Rights Fellowship.
 David is an Australian-qualified lawyer and an attorney admitted in New York State.
-Prior to joining PILC, he obtained an LLM from NYU School of Law with a focus on civil rights and nondiscrimination issues, which included an internship at Immigration Equality through the LGBT Rights Clinic.
+Prior to joining PILC, he obtained an LLM from NYU School of Law with a focus on civil rights and equality issues, which included an internship at Immigration Equality through the LGBT Rights Clinic.
 He was awarded the David H. Moses Memorial Prize upon graduating first in the LLM program.
-David previously practiced employment, labor relations and discrimination law in Australia and clerked for a Justice of the Federal Court of Australia.
+David practiced discrimination, employment and labor relations law in Australia and clerked for a Justice of the Federal Court of Australia.
 While practicing law, he maintained a substantial pro bono caseload, particularly through the Homeless Persons’ Legal Clinic.
 He also served as President and in other management positions for the nonprofit organization Lawyers for Animals.
+Contact David Glasgow

 Sarah Hudson-Plush, Associate Director